scottmmiller/Directives-Workshop/README.md

 			controller: function($scope) { //We can create a controller in our directive!
 				$scope.test = 'OMG!';
 			},
-			  //this allows us to a special controller that nothing else can touch.
+			  //this allows us to create a special controller that nothing else can touch.
 			replace: true, //If we are using a template, we can choose to
 			  //insert it's value wherever we call the directive.
 			link: function(scope, elem, attr) {
 		          // scope is the directive's scope,
 		          // elem is a jquery lite (or jquery full) object for the directive root element.
 		          // attr is a dictionary of attributes on the directive element. elem.bind('dblclick', function() {

 		      });
 		    }